Wufoo: HTML forms integration

 To save an individual record, click the Save button in the Record Status column.

 To save a batch of records, select the appropriate action from among the bulk actions options:

-In this case the bulk save would only affect 6 records, but if you have 50 records queued for review and want to save them all, then this is a big time-saver.
+If you have 50 or more records queued for review and want to save them all, these bulk actions can be a big time-saver.

 Sometimes you will get submissions from your forms that you don’t want to save.
 For example, if the submission is not valid or if it contains bogus information (like when you are testing), you probably don’t want to save it all the way into LGL.
 So, in those cases you can reject the records.
 This can also be done individually or in bulk.